Spherical 3-manifolds bounding rational homology balls: Orders of spherical 3-manifolds in

+We now apply Greene and Jabuka's theorem to show the manifold $I_{30(b-2)+19}$ with $b>5$ has infinite order in $\rhcg$.

-We now apply the above to the manifold $I_{30(b-2)+19}$.
-Let $Q$ be the intersection form of the canonical negative definite 4-manifold bounded by $I_{30(b-2)+19}$ for a fixed $b$.
-Let $Q^n$ denote the direct sum of $n$-copies of $Q$.
-We also denote basis vectors of the $i$-th summand of $Q^n$ by $v_1^i, v_2^i,\dots, v_5^i$ following the assignment in Figure \ref{fig:I_19}.
-Note that rk($Q^n$)=$5n$. \begin{lemma} Let $\rho$ be an embedding of $Q^n$ into the standard negative definite lattice of the rank $5n$.
-Then $\rho$ has the following form, up to the automorphisms of the standard lattice:
+\begin{corollary} For $b>5$, $I_{30(b-2)+19}$ has infinite order in $\rhcg$. \end{corollary} \begin{proof} Fix $b\geq2$.
+Let $Y$ be the manifold $I_{30(b-2)+19}$.
+Note that $Y$ bounds the canonical negative definite plumbed manifold $W$ corresponding to the graph $G$ in Figure \ref{fig:I_19}.
+Let $Q$ be the intersection form of $W$ and $\mathcal{Q}$ denote the direct sum of $n$-copies of $Q$.
+We also denote basis vectors of the $i$-th copy of $Q$ in $\mathcal{Q}$ by $v_1^i, v_2^i,\dots, v_5^i$ following the assignment in Figure \ref{fig:I_19}.
+Assume that $Y$ is of order $n$ in $\rhcg$.